 The mom who tends to freeze, or feel paralyzed in a crisis, could benefit from activities that engage the nervous system, such as running, dancing, swimming and mindfulness, Ziegler explains.

-Try these tips pulled straight from the psychologist’s Mommy Burnout book.
+Try these tips pulled straight from the psychologist Sheryl Ziegler’s book, Mommy Burnout.

 –Identify your stress style.
 Determine whether you are a fighter, fleer or freezer, and how you can help alleviate tension.
 This will prevent single stressful events from morphing into chronic stress.